-Jennifer Brewer is an Associate Professor in the Department of Geography, and a faculty member in the Master of Public Policy Program and Natural Resources and Earth Systems Science doctoral program.
+Jennifer Brewer is an Associate Professor in the Department of Geography and a faculty member in the Master of Public Policy Program and Natural Resources and Earth Systems Science doctoral program.
 As a political ecologist, her research focuses on human-environment relations and environmental governance.
-Her research asks how decision processes can simultaneously sustain natural resources and augment public capacities for civic engagement under conditions of environmental change.
+Her research asks how decision processes can simultaneously sustain natural resources and strengthen democracy under conditions of environmental change.
 Her projects in marine fisheries, climate change, and coastal management and urbanization have spanned policymaking from local to international scales, including community- and market-based resource co-management models.
 She especially enjoys working with interdisciplinary and international research teams that integrate field data collection with qualitative and quantitative analysis and strengthen the interface between science and civic participation.

 Ph.D., Geography, Clark University

 M.S., Marine Policy, University of Maine

 GEOG 572: Geog of Natural Environment

 Brewer, J. (2018).
 Review of “Memory Lands: King Philip’s War and the Place of Violence in the Northeast.".
 Northeastern Geographer, 10, 69-72.